garden-io/garden/docs/examples/demo-project.md

 ```

 Notice also that the integration test depends on both the updated `frontend` and `backend` being deployed.
+The `backend` is a transitive depedency of the integration test because it is a dependency of the `frontend` service.

 The entire module config should now look like this: